D. N. Jha

-Dwijendra Narayan Jha (1 July 1940 – 4 February 2021) was an Indian historian who studied and wrote on ancient and medieval India.
+Dwijendra Narayan Jha (1 July 1940 – 4 February 2021) was an Indian Marxist historian who studied and wrote on ancient and medieval India.
 He was a professor of history at Delhi University and a member of the Indian Council of Historical Research.
-Some of his books include Ancient India: In Historical Outline (1997), The Myth of the Holy Cow (2001), and Early India: A Concise History (2004).
-Through his works he argued against the communal distortions of history including challenging popular beliefs of the sanctity of cow and Indian beef eating tradition.
+His books include Ancient India: In Historical Outline (1997), The Myth of the Holy Cow (2001), and Early India: A Concise History (2004).
+Through his works he argued against the communal distortions of history and challenged popular beliefs about the sanctity of the cow and tradition of eating beef in India.

 Education

-Jha completed his Senior Secondary Schooling from Board of Secondary Certification, West Bengal with First Division.
-He did Intermediate Examination of Arts with first division and Bachelor of Arts (honours) in History at University of Calcutta and then his MA in history at Patna University where he was a student of Professor R.S.
-Sharma, who was amongst the first of modern Indian historians to study history through socio-economic analyses.
+Jha completed his Senior Secondary Schooling at the Board of Secondary Certification, West Bengal with a First Division.
+He then completed his Intermediate Examination of Arts with First Division followed by Bachelor of Arts (honours) in History at University of Calcutta and then his MA in History at Patna University where he was a student of Professor R.S.
+Sharma, who was among the first modern Indian historians to study history through socio-economic analysis.